-Today we have the capacity to identify the individual human differently than ever before.
+Today, we have the capacity to identify the individual human differently than ever before.
 Looking back 50 years ago, scientists first described DNA.
 Twenty years ago, we learned to do gene expression profiling.
 In the last ten years, we've learned about micro RNAs.
-Who could have anticipated that?
+Who could have anticipated any of these discoveries?
 The tools in individualized medicine have continued to advance rapidly in the last few years.
 Now--almost on a weekly basis--we are discovering more about the tools available to us.
-The overall goal is to individualize drug therapy.
 The way we're trying to accomplish individualized medicine is by taking advantage of the genetic differences among people.

 Individualized Medicine at Mayo Clinic embraces technology for research but also for data gathering for clinical purposes, literally across the entire spectrum of medicine.
-Individualized medicine at Mayo Clinic is defined as the medicine of human and disease variation and individualized medical need.
+Individualized medicine is defined as the medicine of human and disease variation and individualized medical need.

-The big challenge we have is how do we take this complex information and use it?
-It means we have to have experts in computer science.
-We have to have bioinformatics and have experts in functional genomics, experts in statistical genetics and put a team together.
-We must build this grid of capabilities, this community of expertise so that we can marry that expertise with the clinical practice to complete the picture.
+The big challenge now is how do we take this complex information and use it?
+It requires experts in computer science.
+We have to have bioinformatics and experts in functional genomics, experts in statistical genetics and interdisciplinary research teams.
+We must build this grid of capabilities, this community of expertise so that we can marry that expertise with clinical practice to complete the picture.